Innovative Partnership Aims to Future Proof Artificial Turf Pitch Maintenance

 One key area of investigation is particle degradation.
 The research team has developed an innovative method for precisely measuring how the particle size distribution of installed organic infills changes during service life.

-Given that organic infills are generally considered less durable than SBR, understanding breakdown mechanisms is fundamental to effective asset management.
+Given that organic infills are generally considered less durable than rubber crumb, understanding breakdown mechanisms is fundamental to effective asset management.

 Data-Driven Maintenance Evolution